At the end of the 18th century, artists began to reject the ideas of the Enlightenment which prioritized reason above all. They wanted to consider...

 One of the aesthetic concepts of Romanticism is the sublime.
 This concept is directly related to nature and the way that humans feel in it.
 Romantic artists painted nature through what it made them feel.
 They didn’t paint a landscape, they painted the way they felt this landscape.
 The vision of nature changed with Romanticism, it was no longer calm and edenic.
 Sublime nature is wild, it dominates us, but we feel connected to it.

 Therefore, beauty and danger can define the sublime aesthetic of nature.
-“The marriage of attraction and repulsion we feel when we face the furies of nature” (Edmund Burke) is what artists felt when they saw and painted volcanic eruptions.
+As Edmund Burke said, “The marriage of attraction and repulsion we feel when we face the furies of nature.”
+This is probably what artists felt when they saw and painted volcanic eruptions.

 In paintings of eruptions, the work on the light is central.
 It is where the sublime fully expresses itself.